Interactive Networking Activities for Experiential Networking [100+ people]

-Right after everyone arrives — before people settle into their seats
+Right after everyone arrives — before food

 Place a small stack of conversation prompt cards on each table — one per place setting or in the center as a shared deck.
 Guests pull a card whenever the conversation stalls.
 Questions like 'What's the best professional advice you've ever received?' or 'What's a challenge in your industry right now that nobody's talking about?' hit differently than 'so what do you do?'